 Microbes affect human health in different ways such as discussed below.

 What are microorganisms in the human gut?
 Human gut flora contains about 300 to 500 types of microorganisms.
 It is important for the health of humans in many ways since flora can protect humans from diseases by competing with other bacteria, additionally, the normal flora can also protect the gut against inflammation.
 It also helps in the fermentation of non-digestible substrates such as fibers to produce short chains of fatty acids such as acetate, butyrate, and propionate.

 Microbes can infect humans.
-Some infections can be easily managed while others can be severe and life-threatening.
-Microbes may infect the respiratory tract causing tuberculosis, gastrointestinal tract causing diarrhea, urogenital tract causing cystitis.
+Some infections can be easily managed by the immune system while others can be severe and life-threatening.
+Microbes may infect the respiratory tract causing tuberculosis, the gastrointestinal tract causing diarrhea, and the urogenital tract causing cystitis.

 Hygiene is the main weapon for humans to protect themselves against microbes.
 The human body can be protected from microbes by washing and disinfecting hands frequently, brushing teeth twice daily, washing the whole body every day, and shortening nails to avoid infections.

 Try to answer the quiz below to check what you have learned so far about microbes.